What is a Brute-Force Attack and How to Protect Your Accounts

 What is a Brute-Force Attack?

-One common example of a brute-force attack is a dictionary attack.
+One typical example of a brute-force attack is a dictionary attack.
 In this type of attack, the attacker uses a list of common passwords or phrases (such as “password” or “123456”) and tries each one until they find the correct one.
 Another type of brute-force attack is a “brute-force crack,” where the attacker uses a program to generate and test millions of possible password combinations.

 How Do Brute-Force Attacks Work?